 Schematic diagram showing the deposition of slackwater sediments in the Whitewater River Valley.

-In this project, I am working with UMN Undergraduate Abigail Wilwerding, to understand the source of glacially-derived slackwater sediments collected near the mouth of our field area in southeastern Minnesota.
-We are using a combination of core description, optically stimulated luminescence (OSL) and X-ray fluorescence (XRF) to identify these sediments and relate their deposition to past glacial meltwater routing down the Mississippi River.
-This project aids our understanding glacial sedimentation and sediment sourcing of the Mississippi River during the most recent glacial period.
+In this project, I worked with UMN Undergraduate Abigail Wilwerding, to understand the source of glacially-derived slackwater sediments collected near the mouth of our field area in southeastern Minnesota.

 Abby Poster Session